-Transaction costs incurred in connection with business combinations are expensed as incurred.
+Transaction costs in connection with business combinations are expensed as incurred.

 The consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-The term IFRS also includes all International Accounting Standards ("IAS"); all interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") mandatory for the fiscal years 2014 and 2013 are also applied.
+The term IFRS also includes all International Accounting Standards ("IAS") and all interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") mandatory for the fiscal years 2014 and 2013.

-SIGNIFICANT ACCOUNTING POLICIES
+3. SIGNIFICANT ACCOUNTING POLICIES